-It was a very long road and the worst of it got better, but even today I still have to keep up with my neck treatments every few weeks and limit how long I work.
+It was a very long road and the worst of it got better, but even today I still have to keep up with my neck treatments every few weeks and limit how long I work each day.

-Even now, I still have flare-ups and days where working is not even possible.
+Even now, I still have flare-ups and days where working at all is not even possible.